The C-Section procedure is a surgical process that requires an incision to be made on the mother’s abdomen to lift the baby from the womb.

 Tip: If you’d like the drape taken down, be sure to ask for that.

-Usually the anesthesiologist, the person who administering your pain medication, will sit directly beside you as well.
-This is to help ensure you are comfortable and relaxed.
-The anesthesiologist is also there to answer any questions you may have about the procedure, so if you want to know something at any time during your surgery, be sure to ask, they are there to help.
+Usually the anesthesiologist, the person who administering your pain medication, will sit directly beside you.
+This is to ensure you are comfortable and relaxed.
+The anesthesiologist is also there to answer any questions you may have about the procedure, so if you want to know something at any time during your surgery, be sure to ask; your anesthesiologist is there to help.

 Before the start of the procedure your abdomen will be cleaned with an antiseptic solution.